Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Proofs and theoretical details

 \subsection{Linear self-refinement method}

-Linear self-refinement methods start from an initial code $c_0 \in C$ and renew the target code at each turn as a result of applying a textual direction with an LLM.
-That is, at time $t$, they refine the current code $c_{t-1}$ and obtain an observation $e_t \in E$.
+Linear self-refinement methods start from an initial program $c_0 \in C$ and renew the target program at each turn as a result of applying a repair instruction with an LLM.
+That is, at time $t$, they refine the current program $c_{t-1}$ and obtain an observation $e_t \in E$.
 The constraints induced by this observation can be expressed as

-Here, the key point is that $D_{c_t}(e)$ can vary depending on the code $c_t$ even for the same observation $e$.
+Here, the key point is that $D_{c_t}(e)$ can vary depending on the program $c_t$ even for the same observation $e$.
 Therefore, the \textit{version space}

-may become empty, since all observations are derived from different codes.
+may become empty, since all observations are derived from different programs.
 We show this below.